Latakia: Early Islamic era

-All of Syria, including the Roman province of Theodorias and its capital, Laodicea fell into Muslim rule after its attacked by a caliphate general, named 'Ubadah ibn al-Samit during the Muslim conquest of Syria in the 7th century.
+All of Syria, including the Roman province of Theodorias and its capital, Laodicea fell into Muslim rule after being attacked by a caliphate general, named 'Ubadah ibn al-Samit during the Muslim conquest of Syria in the 7th century.
 The city was renamed al-Lādhiqīyah (اللَّاذِقِيَّة) and switched rule from the Rashidun Caliphate, to the Umayyad Caliphate and finally to the Abbasid Caliphate in a span of 9 centuries, attached to the large province of Bilad Al-Sham (Greater Syria).
 Arab geographer, Al-Muqaddasi (d.
 991), mentions al-Lādhiqīyah as belonging to the district of Hims (Homs).

 Crusader, Ayyubid, and Mamlouk rule

-The Mardaites controlled the region from to Jebel Aqra to northern Palestine, including Latakia in 705.
+The Mardaites controlled the region from Jebel Aqra to northern Palestine, including Latakia in 705.
 However, they later withdrew from the city after an agreement with the Umayyad caliph Al-Walid I. Afterwards, the Mardaites sacked it in 719, but it was rebuilt by Umar II.
-The city lost its importance due its location on the border between the Byzantine Empire and the Abbasid Caliphate from 750 to 968.
+The city lost its importance due to its location on the border between the Byzantine Empire and the Abbasid Caliphate from 750 to 968.
 The famous poet Al-Mutanabbi led a millenarian revolt at Latakia in 930.
 The Byzantine Empire recaptured the city in 970 by John I Tzimiskes, but it was lost to the Fatimids in 980.
 The Banu Munqidh managed to control the city until they were succeeded by the Seljuks during the reign of Malik-Shah I in 1086, despite a brief Byzantine control in 1074.
 Later on, Guynemer of Boulogne raided the city on 19 August 1097, with 28 ships coming from Cyprus during the First Crusade.
 In 1098, Raymond of Saint-Gilles captured the city, with the Byzantine fleet presence; hence, the city became contested between the crusaders and the Byzantines who controlled Latakia and Baniyas in the meantime.